Ask Apply EBP

 • Begin with Authentic Assessments to define real-world needs

-• Incorporate Dynamic Assessment to examine learning potential and need for SLP support
+• Incorporate Dynamic Assessment to examine learning potential and need for OT, PT, or SLP support

 • Select Standardized Tests that complement and further inform findings from Authentic Assessment